 Allow SAP support engineers remote access to your systems, so they can troubleshoot your issues faster.

-Your S-User ID requires the Open Remote Connections to manage these remote connections.
-Check your S-User ID's existing authorizations, and contact your user administrator if you do not have this authorization.
+Your S-user ID requires the Open Remote Connections authorization to manage these remote connections.
+Check your S-user ID's existing authorizations, and contact your user administrator if you do not have this authorization.

 |Service Connection Type

 |R/3 Support||Enables remote access to an SAP system via SAP GUI||812732|

 ||Enables remote access to an SAP system via SAPGUI with SSO